“If we don’t succeed, we run the risk of failure.” – Dan Quayle

 If you wish, you may read the newspaper article for yourself:

-The Sun News of Myrtle Beach reports the prayer is supposed to include people of all faiths.
+The prayer is supposed to include people of all faiths.
 They’ve previously used local clergy, but as a government, they cannot ceremoniously give preference, or call on any one specific deity, while ignoring the other deities that may be represented among the belief systems of the citizenry.
 Some did not like the idea of adopting a standard invocation, especially some of the preachers who resent anybody telling them how to pray, including Jesus.
 But folks also agreed they did not want unnecessary litigation with various sects and denominations suing each other.
 That could run into money.

 After reading the prayer, I found it falls short of perfection if it is to cover the entire spectrum of beliefs and faiths.
 It may be fine for me and you since we are willing to go along with some concessions out of the spirit of cooperation, but some others are certain to take issue.